 - Greenworks brushless motor provides your tool with longer run-time and delivers gas equivalent performance to a 32cc gas engine.
 This leads to less wear and tear, extending the life-time of the tool

-- Up to 500CFM and 125MPH to blow through wet/dry leaves and debris
+- Up to 500CFM and 125MPH to blow through wet/dry leaves and debris.
+Starts up immediately and is lighter and quieter at only 60 decibels, ideal for noise ordinance neighborhoods and corporate parks

 - Quiet operation at only 60 decibel with instant push button start and zero maintenance